phaserjs/phaser/README.md

 * Canvas.getOffset now runs a strict/quirks check and uses document.documentElement when calculating scrollTop and scrollLeft to avoid Chrome console warnings.
 * The Time class now has its own Phaser.Timer which you can access through game.time.events.
 See the new Timer examples to show how to use them.
 * Added StateManager.getCurrentState to return the currently running State object (thanks Niondir)
+* Removed the console.log redirect from Utils as it was messing with Firefox.
+* Body.acceleration is now much smoother and less eratic at high speeds.

 Bug Fixes: